Ambient Occlusion

 fig 12: Detect reflect vectors occlusions

 In path tracing renderers, you are usually provided a parameter to choose the bounces limit.
 This is of course more realistic, but may take several minutes 13.
+We also avoid showing incorrect reflections when occluders are far since we dont use IBL techniques.

 fig 13: Cycles Reflections with 0, 1 and 2 bounces respectively.